open-dxp/data-hub-bundle/doc/02_Basic_Principle.md

 # Basic Principle

-Pimcore Datahub allows defining multiple endpoints that allow data delivery and consumption.
-These endpoints are configured via so called configurations that can be added in the Pimcore admin user interface:
+OpenDxp Datahub allows defining multiple endpoints that allow data delivery and consumption.
+These endpoints are configured via so called configurations that can be added in the OpenDxp admin user interface:

 ## Adding a New Configuration